-- □ Open the Diagnostics > Status Configuration > Device Status dialog, Global tab. - \Box For the parameters to be monitored, mark the checkbox in the Monitor column. - □ To send an SNMP trap to the management station, activate the Send trap function in the Traps frame. - □ In the Diagnostics > Status Configuration > Alarms (Traps) dialog, add at least one trap destination that receives SNMP traps. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button. - □ Open the Basic Settings > System dialog. - □ To monitor the temperature, in the System data frame, you specify the temperature threshold values. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button.

-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. device-status trap To send an SNMP trap when the device status changes. device-status monitor envm-not-in-sync To monitor the configuration profiles in the device and in the external memory.
+☐ Open the Diagnostics > Status Configuration > Device Status dialog, Global tab.
+For the parameters to be monitored, mark the checkbox in the Monitor column.
+To send an SNMP trap to the management station, activate the Send trap function in the Traps frame. ☐ In the Diagnostics > Status Configuration > Alarms (Traps) dialog, add at least one trap destination that receives SNMP traps. $\ \square$ Apply the settings temporarily.
+To do this, click the 🗸 button. ☐ Open the Basic Settings > System dialo og.
+To monitor the temperature, in the Sy threshold values. ystem data frame, you specify the temperature $\ \square$ Apply the settings temporarily.
+To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. device-status trap To send an SNMP trap when the device status changes. device-status monitor envm-not-in-sync To monitor the configuration profiles in the device and in the external memory.
 The Device status changes to error in the following situations: The configuration profile only exists in the device.
 The configuration profile in the device differs from the configuration profile in the external memory. device-status monitor envm-removal To monitor the active external memory.
 When you remove the active external memory from the device, the value in the Device status frame changes to error . device-status monitor power-supply 1 To monitor the power supply unit 1.
 When the device has a detected power supply fault, the value in the Device status frame changes to error . device-status monitor ring-redundancy To monitor the ring redundancy.
-The Device status changes to error in the following situations: The redundancy function becomes active (loss of redundancy reserve).
-The device is a normal ring participant and detects an error in its settings.
+The Device status changes to error in the following situations: The device operates as a Redundancy Manager.
+The redundancy function of the device uses the alternative connection.
+There is no longer a redundancy reserve.
+The device, as a ring participant, has detected an error in its ring redundancy settings.

-device-status monitor temperature To monitor the temperature in the device.
-When the temperature exceeds the specified upper threshold value or falls below the specified lower threshold value, the value in the Device status frame changes to error . device-status monitor module-removal To monitor the modules.
-When you remove a module from the device, the value in the Device status frame changes to error . device-status module 1 To monitor module 1.
-When you remove the module 1 from the device, the value in the Device status frame changes to error .
+To monitor the temperature in the device.
+When the temperature exceeds the specified upper threshold value or falls below the specified lower threshold value, the value in the Device status frame changes to error.

+device-status monitor module-removal

+To monitor the modules.
+When you remove a module from the device, the value in the Device status frame changes to error.

+device-status module 1

+To monitor module 1.
+When you remove the module 1 from the device, the value in the Device status frame changes to error.